saml1087/apcsa-freedom-project/entries/entry03.md

 In the past few weeks, I've learned _*to read*_ and _*to have a growth mindset*_.
 Especially with the documentations and articles on code, I've learned to extract important information and write down what's essential for my game.
 I also had went through some challenges when dealing with the UI.
 However, I've learned to embrace through the failure and learn through these mistakes.
 I will continue to learn C# and hopefully work efficiently towards my MVP.

+### Next Steps

+I plan to polish this out more in the future.
+Other than making it look better, I'm thinking of separating the upward and rightward forces (Allowing user to enter two input values).
+In addition, after I've gotten the fundamentals to work, I'll begin working on multiple stages (more levels) of the game.

 [Previous](entry02.md) | [Next](entry04.md)